haiundwo/Qwen-VL-Series-Finetune/README.md

 ## Supervised Fine Tuning

+⚠️**For Qwen3-VL models, using liger-kernel with full fine-tuning is awfully slow.
+I recommend turning off liger-kernel or use zero2 with full-finetuning.**<br><br>

 **Note:** Deepspeed zero2 is faster than zero3, however it consumes more memory.
 Also, most of the time zero2 is more stable than zero3.<br><br>
 **Tip:** You could use `adamw_bnb_8bit` for optimizer to save memory.